falkr/ttm4175/pages/prep-iot-mqtt.md

 -   If the sensors act as HTTP servers and we introduce the blind controller, they don't have to change their code.
 They just answer now double as many requests; the ones from the heater and the ones from the blind controller.
-For the battery life this is equally bad as the solution above.
+For the battery life, this is equally bad as the solution above.

 The problem with the above scenario is that we used a direct